One year later, nothing has changed

 Yesterday's blog post was eerily similar to the one I wrote about the same conference a year earlier.
 Even the title was the same.
 I'm starting to steal from myself.
 After a conversation with a disgruntled principal I realized I had had the same thought a year earlier.
 I still basically feel the same way.

 If they’re just achieving better grades, better study habits and better test taking skills, it doesn’t seem all that important to me.
 Now I realize that none of these speakers would say that’s what this does and they even reference rigorous standards and I think I heard the term 21st century learning (whatever that really is), I’m still fearful that the zeal to improve scores and test results leads to the perpetuation of school as we knew it and still know it.
-The strategies of PLC’s and assessment, if not combined with
+The strategies of PLC’s and assessment, if not combined with a real understanding of what kids ought to be doing in school leave use just doing a better job of the schools of the 1950’s.

 A Missing Piece